Freescale/Documentation/release-notes/source/userspace-pkg.rst

 Userspace Packages
 ==================

-There is a huge number of userspace packages provided by Yocto.
+There is a huge number of userspace packages provided by the Yocto Project.
 The following table shows some version for few highligthed packages.

 .. include:: userspace-pkg.inc